 But it wasn’t the clothes or jewelry that made her surreal.
 No being in the world had the right to be this beautiful.
 She carried herself with a natural grace, gliding over the ground as if the entire world lay beneath her.

 I sneaked a few peeks with my aether-imbued vision, but I couldn’t see her in the color-inverted world.
 Despite clearly using magic on me earlier, she leaked no aether and remained invisible to my eyes.
 Magic was not supposed to work like that.
 What the hell was she?

 Human?
-No. Heaven’s drizzle turned to steam when it touched her skin.
+No. Heaven’s drizzle turned to steam when the water touched her skin.
 People didn’t have such a high body temperature.
 Demon?
-Those emitted aether and didn’t look human.
+Those emitted aether and never looked human.
 I thought of the legends of vampires and werewolves, but those were myths.
 Even among the Secret Societies, the organizations that unified and governed the supernatural world, these races were considered extinct, if they ever existed at all.

 We caught a cab, which took us to a bank building on Wall Street.
 She waved her hand by the detector attached by the glass door, and the wings slid open.

 The building was lifeless save for us.
 We entered the elevator and rode to the top floor.
-Thick carpet covered the ground while marble statues decorated the hallways.
-The senior leadership of the bank resided here during the day.
+Thick carpet covered the ground, and marble statues decorated the hallways.
+The bank’s senior leadership resided here during the day.
 Yet now, the labyrinth of glass and steel lay empty.

 “Do I sound like I care it’s four in the morning?” the voice shouted.
 “Get.
 It.
 Done.”